-I, , Nursing Student, contr act with
+l, , Nursing Student, contr Nursing Student, contract with

-, Faculty Mentor, for hours of
+, Faculty Mentor, for hours of credit in

-credit in NU 491 Directed Studies in Nursing, for the semes eter, on the topic of
+NU 491 Directed Studies in Nursing, for the semester, on the topic of

-I understand that failure to meet parts or the entire co
+I understand that failure to meet parts or th

 determined by the faculty mentor.

 Course Objectives:

 1

 2

 3

-Methods for meeting Objectives (with due dates) :
+Methods for meeting Objectives (with due dates):

 1

 2

 3

-Methods for Evaluation of the Student Outcomes :
+Methods for Evaluation of the Student Out tcomes:

 1

 2

 3 -

 STUDENT SIGNATURE DATE

 FACULTY MENTOR SIGNATURE DATE

+Rev. 05/2015